-4.16.6 Reporting mapping
+4.16.6 PRS-RSRP Reporting mapping

 4.16.6.1 Absolute PRS-RSRP Measurement Report Mapping

 The reporting range of absolute PRS-RSRP measurement is defined from -156 dBm to -31 dBm with 1 dB resolution.

 The mapping of measured quantity is defined in Table 4.16.6.1-1.
 The range in the signalling may be larger than the guaranteed accuracy range.